lennyitb/commentbox/README.md

             X<><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><*/
 ```

-If you like to write CG templates for C/C++ in ruby, you might find this gem useful.
-Maybe it's a version increment script, or maybe it's an overly repetitive solution you haven't figured out a better approach for.
 It generates nice little formatted multiline comment boxes for you with just a couple of lines of code.
+I wrote this for another project, but I got carried away with it to the point that I think it's useful as its very own utility.
+It's around about 200 lines of ruby.
 What you get is a pretty basic class with a to_s method and a small assortment of options to customize your CommentBox look and feel all available under the fabulous MIT license.

 ## Get it